Why Seniors Should Volunteer

 December 4th, 2020 | Senior Health

 You’ve looked forward to retirement for your entire career, but once the time finally arrives to say goodbye to full time employment, you might find yourself wondering what to do with all of your spare time.
-It is common for seniors to search for new ways to contribute to their favorite organizations or greater community by volunteering.
+It is common for seniors to search for new ways to contribute to their favorite organizations or greater residence by volunteering.
 In fact, Boomers especially are plunging into retirement volunteering their time in short- and long-term roles.

 Benefits of Volunteering